 Learn more about Saskatchewan libraries.

 Saskatchewan offers a variety of sports and leisure activities.
-In some communities, you can join fitness centers for a membership-fee; some of these centers are publically-operated and some are privately-owned.
-Men and women exercise together in most of these centers.
+In some communities, you can join fitness centres for a membership-fee; some of these centres are publicly operated and some are privately owned.
+Men and women exercise together in most of these centres.

 City neighbourhoods are organized into Community Associations that offer low-cost exercise, sports and special-interest programs for adults and children.
 Classes are usually held in local schools in the evenings.
 Community associations provide opportunities to meet your neighbours and find out more about life in your local area.